-The 1997 South Dakota Legislature established an "enrollment options" program, commonly referred to as open enrollment.
+The 1997 South Dakota Legislature established for students enrolled in grades KG-12 an "enrollment options" program, commonly referred to as open enrollment.
 The law, which can be found at SDCL 13-28-40 through 13-28-47, requires the Department of Education to provide application forms for open enrollment to local schools.

 A three-part application form for open enrollment is available to the public at school business offices.